diogocezar/dctb-node-mongo/README.md

 # dctb-node-mongo

-Just a simple example os usage of mongodb, mongoose and NodeJS
+Just a simple example with usage of mongodb, mongoose and NodeJS